JuliaDynamics/InteractiveDynamics.jl/docs/src/index.md

 * **In real time.**  Most applications of `InteractiveChaso` calculate everything in real-time.
 This allows true real time interactivity: at any point some model parameter may change and this change will be immediately reflected into the visualizations.
 Another important consequence of doing calculations in real time is that all applications of `InteractiveChaos` can evolve dynamical systems potentially forever.

-* **Interfacing high quality software for dynamical systems**.
-There is no implementation for what is a "billiard" or a "continuous system" in `InteractiveChaos`.
-Instead, it interfaces high quality software from [JuliaDynamics](https://juliadynamics.github.io/JuliaDynamics/).
+* **Interfacing existing software for dynamical systems**.
+There is no implementation for what is a "billiard" or a "continuous dynamical system" in `InteractiveChaos`.
+Instead, it interfaces software from [JuliaDynamics](https://juliadynamics.github.io/JuliaDynamics/).
 This means that you can re-use the system that you analyze scientifically and explore it interactively.
 But most importantly, it means that actually launching the applications typically requires 5-10 new lines of code (since you have may have already written code to e.g. create and analyze a `DynamicalSystem` with DynamicalSystems.jl, you can re-use the identically same instance of that `DynamicalSystem` in e.g. the orbit diagram interactive application).

-* **Small source code** The entire source code for e.g. the orbit diagram plot is 200 lines of code, all very clear to understand, allowing one to expand the existing apps, or to make more specialized versions.
+* **Small source code** The entire source code for e.g. the orbit diagram plot is 200 lines of code, all clear to understand (we hope), allowing one to expand the existing apps, or to make more specialized versions.

 ## Usage
 Using `InteractiveChaos` is straightforward, and the documentation strings of the exported functions describe in detail their purpose (see the individual pages of the sidebar).